1. Now That I’m President, What Do I Do? (offered Sessions I & II)

 During this course, we will examine the calendar of yearly responsibilities, as well as best practices and new techniques to help you meet those requirements.
 The course will be broken into four parts that will include redesigning your new employee orientation, how to make the membership ask, authentic engagement and follow-up, and member retention.

-22. NEW CONTENT!
-Educational Support Professionals (ESPs): You Are Essential, You Matter!
+24. NEW!
+Educational Support Professionals (ESPs): You Are Essential, You Matter! (offered Session I only*)

 For: ESP members